kayahr/eddb/README.md

 EDDB
 ====

-This library provides classes for the data published on the Elite Dangerous Database (EDDB) and provides methods to import and export the data in the formats specified by EDDB.
+This library provides typescript types and utility functions for the Elite Dangerous Database ([EDDB]) API v6.0.
+It is primarily intended for Node.js and Electron applications to read EDDB data files but it also works in a web browser.

-The library does not download the data from EDDB.
-You have to do this yourself and then use this library to parse the data.

-Pretty much all classes in this library are split into the actual entity (like a station, system or commodity) and a collection of these entities (stations, systems, commodities, ...).
-The entity class provides all the data for a specific station while collection classes can be used to retrieve all entities or a specific entity by ID or name.

 Usage
 -----